-Applicants can reapply for the Supplemental Respite Grant Program every 60 days.
+Applicants can reapply for the Supplemental Respite Grant Program every 90 days / 3 months.

 Family caregivers perform various complex services, including bathing, dressing, medication management, coordinating care, financial assistance, and critical medical services.
 They often are employed, and their other responsibilities include cooking, cleaning, laundry, lawn care, snow removal, transportation, and ensuring their home is accessible and safe for their loved ones.
 Our Supplemental Respite Grant Program (SRGP) can support family caregivers by providing $250 for supplemental respite services.